 1954 Topps #128 Hank Aaron Rookie (PSA Mint 9) - Only 2 Graded Higher!

-Currently, no baseball cards are hotter than prestigious high-grade late 1940's/1950's rookie cards of our National Pastime's greatest stars.
-Seemingly achieving record prices with each passing sale, there appears to be an infinite-like demand and pricing surge for the inaugural cards of Mantle, Mays, J.Robinson, Aaron, Clemente, Koufax and so many more.
-The pricing surges of these cardboard immortals is clearly evident by the prices realized by elevated assessments for hobby icons such as the 52 Topps Mantle, 1955 Clemente and 1954 Aaron rookies.
-Incredible as it may seem, '52 Topps Mantles in "NM/MT-8" grade have realized over $500,000, a 1955 Topps Clemente recently sold for $486,000 and a PSA Mint 9 Aaron posted an approximate $200,000 figure!
+Rookie cards of our National Pastime's greatest heroes continue to fetch staggering price tags.
+There certainly appears to be an infinite-like demand and pricing surge for the inaugural cards of Mantle, Mays, J.Robinson, Aaron, Clemente, Koufax and so many more.
+The pricing surges of these cardboard immortals is clearly evident by the prices realized for high-grade specimens such as the 52 Topps Mantle, 1955 Clemente and 1954 Aaron rookies.
+Incredible as it may seem, '52 Topps Mantles in "NM/MT-8" grade have realized over $500,000, a 1955 Topps Clemente has sold for $486,000 and two PSA Mint 9 Aaron's fetching unfathomable sale prices of $312K and $350K!

 MIN BID $50,000